 - Contents: If you’re not familiar with my book, you can check out the Table of Contents for details.

-- It's available through Amazon.com, Audible.com and iTunes.
+- It’s available through Amazon.com or Audible.com.
 And if you already own the Kindle version, you can buy the audio download at a significantly lower price and use Whispersync to alternate between reading and listening to the book.
 How cool is that?

 - Are you a book reader, not a book listener?
 It's also available in paperback and kindle versions as well.

 The Recording Process – 10 Things I Learned